HumeAI/hume-api-examples/evi/python/evi-python-chat-history/README.md

     If you need to update or install Poetry, follow the instructions on the [official Poetry website](https://python-poetry.org/).

-3. **Set up environment variable**:
+3. Set up your API key:

-    - Copy the `.env.example` file to use as a template:
+    You must authenticate to use the EVI API.
+Your API key can be retrieved from the [Hume AI platform](https://platform.hume.ai/settings/keys).
+For detailed instructions, see our documentation on [getting your api keys](https://dev.hume.ai/docs/introduction/api-key).

+    Place your API key in a `.env` file at the root of your project.

     ```shell
-        cp .env.example .env
+    echo "HUME_API_KEY=your_api_key_here" > .env
     ```

-    - Place your API key inside:

-        -  Visit the [API keys page](https://platform.hume.ai/settings/keys) on the Hume Platform to retrieve your API key.
-See our documentation on [getting your api keys](https://dev.hume.ai/docs/introduction/api-key).
-        - Upon doing so, the `.env` file becomes a persistent local store of your API key.
-The `.gitignore` file contains local `env` file paths so that they are not committed to GitHub.
+    You can copy the `.env.example` file to use as a template.

-4. **Specify the Chat ID**:
+4. Specify the Chat ID:

     In the main function within `main.py`, set the `CHAT_ID` variable to the target conversation ID: